FAIMS/burial-mounds-web/README.md

 [Back to TOC](#table-of-contents)

-### Editing the Record Pages Template
+### Editing the Record Pages HTML Template

-The `record pages` uses *\_layout/record.html* as its layout, to modify the layout for `record pages`, to understand have the look at the components of the `record page` html, please see the [Components of the Record Page Template section](#components-of-the-record-page-template).
+The record pages uses *\_layout/record.html* as its layout, to modify the layout for record pages, to understand have the look at the components of the record page html, please see the [Components of the Record Page Template section](#components-of-the-record-page-html-template).

 [Back to TOC](#table-of-contents)

 ## Customization

-Before auto generating record pages, the user can customise the site.
-This section will discuss some customisations available to the user.
+Before auto generating record pages, the user can customize the site.
+This section will discuss some customizations available to the user.

 [Back to TOC](#table-of-contents)